This BEST Blueberry Muffin Recipe is easy, delicious, and made in one bowl! Bakes beautiful, bakery-style blueberry muffins every time!

 - 1/2 cup milk

-- Preheat oven to 375º F. Prepare muffin pan by buttering and lightly dusting with flour or by coating the cup of the muffin pan with a baking spray, such as Baker's Joy.
+- Preheat oven to 375º F. Prepare muffin pan by buttering and lightly dusting with flour or by coating the cup of the muffin pan with a baking spray.

 - Cream together butter and sugar on medium-high speed until light and fluffy, about 3 minutes.
 Add eggs, one at a time, beating until combined.
 Add in vanilla extract.